 BOISE – Idaho state Rep. Phil Hart’s tax problems appear to be worse than previously disclosed.

-Hart, who’s facing a state ethics inquiry over the use of his legislative position in his tax fight, said he doesn’t understand how the authorities could think he owed that much.
+Hart, who’s facing a state ethics inquiry over the use of his legislative position in his tax fight, said he doesn’t understand how the authorities could think he owes that much.
 “I don’t even know if I’ve made that much in that period of time,” he said, “so the tax rate must be 100 percent or something.”

-The liens against Hart’s businesses, including a trust that owns his Hayden, Idaho engineering company and another that owns the Athol home where he lives, include several for unpaid federal withholding taxes, which the federal government treats as a particularly serious offense because employees are given credit for having paid the taxes that their employers withhold.
+The liens against Hart’s businesses, including a trust that owns his Hayden engineering company and another that owns the Athol home where he lives, include several for unpaid federal withholding taxes, which the federal government treats as a particularly serious offense because employees are given credit for having paid the taxes that their employers withhold.

 Hart has $13,014 in outstanding 941 federal withholding tax liens pending against Alpine Northwest III Trust, the trust that owns his Alpine Engineering firm.
 Two other liens for unpaid withholding taxes were released after he paid them off in 2009.